molgenis/molgenis-service-armadillo/doc/ui.md

 # Armadillo User Interface

 Since Armadillo version 3, a lot has changed compared to its previous version.
-One of these changes is the addition of an user interface, or UI for short.
+One of these changes is the addition of a user interface, or UI for short.
 This UI will be replacing the MinIO file storage and the permission management page, as well as adding several new features that will be extended upon.

 ## Table of contents